- Search The Registry

 - My Account

-This was the first case that rendered school segregation of Blacks in California contrary to the law.
-On October 1, 1888, 58-year-old Edmond Wysinger, a former Black slave who bought his freedom working in the California mines, moved to Visalia, California.
-When he attempted to enroll his son, Arthur, is the only high school in Visalia, he was told that because Arthur was “colored” he could not be admitted.
-Wysinger sued the school district to have his son be admitted to Visalia High School.
+This was the first case that rendered school segregation of blacks in California contrary to the law.
+On October 1, 1888, 58-year-old Edmond Wysinger, a former black slave who bought his freedom working in the California mines, moved to Visalia, California.
+When he attempted to enroll his son, Arthur, in the only high school in Visalia, he was told that because Arthur was “colored,” he could not be admitted.
+Wysinger sued the school district to have his son admitted to Visalia High School.

-Shortly afterwards Arthur Wysinger was the first Black student to be admitted to Visalia’s high school.
-This case marked the beginning of a century-long campaign to eliminate all vestiges of school segregation in the state of California.
+Shortly afterward, Arthur Wysinger was the first black student admitted to Visalia’s high school.
+This case began a century-long campaign to eliminate all California school segregation vestiges.